njcornish/Rhubarb-History/17th century Visual Tradition/README.md

 # Parkinson's Rhubarb

 John Parkinson’s illustration of rhubarb is the closest example from which this illustration might have been taken.
 His illustration does a lot more to accommodate the information from his possession of the root to the plant he has grown.
 He criticizes the earlier illustration of Mattiolus as ‘imagined’ and his most contemporary example Alpini’s as ‘taken from the soil too early’.
 This image is the most rhubarb-like of all the ones explored here, and seems to have been done from experience of a real plant.
 It combines the beginnings of growth from the root with fully grown lower leaves and a flowering stem which suggests an amalgamation of several plants or stages of growth.
 Parkinson has nonetheless had trouble ‘accommodating the root’ and has attached a different drawing of one to the base of the plant.
 He acknowledges that the root this plant has produced is not the one traded across Europe.
 He blames this on its cultivation and England’s climate rather than challenge the plant itself.
-Because he has a reputational stake in the plant, and the authority of Alpini, it is simpler and easier to explain that the plant just does not grow very well outside its natural habitat.[^1]
+Because he has a reputational stake in the plant, and the authority of Alpini, it is simpler and easier to explain that the plant just does not grow very well outside its natural habitat.

-<param ve-graphic
+<param ve-image
        zoom="1"
        label="=Parkinson1.png"
        description="Rhubarb in Parkinson"